Academic Rights: Extenuating Circumstances

 Remember, these processes are in place to be a support for you during your time at Royal Holloway.
 If you need help understanding/completing the process or want to discuss extenuating circumstances further, please contact the Advice Centre.

-To give you a helping hand, we will be holding drop-ins closer to the Extenuating Circumstances deadline (which will be at the end of the academic year) to answer any questions you have relating to the application, so keep an eye on our Events Calendar for more information.
+To give you a helping hand, we hold Extenuating Circumstances drop-ins close to EC application deadlines to answer any questions you may have relating to the application, so keep an eye on our Events Calendar for more information.

 want to speak to an advisor?